open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

     "id": "<cloud-events-message-id>",
     // <source-id> should be a unique identifier for the source to identify the context in which an event occurred.
     // For example, a hub controller can generate a source ID by hashing the hub cluster URL and appending a controller name,
-    // a work agent can generate a source ID with cluster name and agent id.
+    // a work agent can generate a source ID with cluster name and agent name.
     "source": "<source-id>",
     // The type of the CloudEvents, use "<reverse-group-of-resource>.<resource-version>.<resource-name>.<subresource>.<action>"
     // as the format for this attribute, which contains a value describing the type of event data.